 The project is based on 2017 Forbes Billionaires.
 The focus of this project is to understand how the 2017 Forbes Billionaires made their fortune, either inherited from their family or self-made.
 If they are self- made, what are the different sectors in which they gained their wealth.
 Also, try to answer the following questions:

-Are there any women billionaires??
+Are there any women billionaires?
 If so, how many of them?

-Are there any new billionaire in 2017??
+Are there any new billionaire in 2017?
 If so, how many?

-Who is the youngest billionaire (less than 40)?
+Who are the youngest billionaires (less than 40)?

 Motivation:

-The main motivation for taking up this project is to understand how a person becomes a Billionaire.
+The main motivation for taking up this project is to understand how a person becomes a billionaire.
 I have been to 9 different countries.
 Their people, cultures, riches, infrastructure fascinates me.
 I always have the following lingering questions:

 Where do people get their money from?